Retro bikes have been the rage for years and now retro motorcycle helmets and gear are catching up with Bell one of the leaders.

-The event is free and will combine free food from That BBQ Joint and free beer from Mountain Goat.
+The free event combined free food from That BBQ Joint and free beer from Mountain Goat.

-Bell Helmets will have a big display of their product and a Moto 3 helmet will be given away on the night.
+Bell Helmets had a big display of their product and a Moto 3 helmet was given away on the night.

 We haven’t yet tested the Bell Moto 3.
 It also has not yet been rated on the comprehensive SHARP helmet rating website.
 However, the Bell Bullitt scored three out of five stars and most of their helmets score the maximum rating.